Your Support Today Ensures our Future

 "From the Archives": Special Research Collections Newsletter

-The Library is launching a new quarterly newsletter featuring updates, activities and acquisitions at the UC Santa Barbara Library’s Special Research Collections (SRC).
+This quarterly newsletter features updates, activities and acquisitions at the UCSB Library’s Special Research Collections (SRC).
 This exclusive “behind the scenes” newsletter pulls back the curtain on the Library’s large holdings of archival materials and offers a glimpse into some of our most recent collections.
 Subscribe here.

 Virtual Event: Exploring Indigeneity in Chicana/o Art, with Terezita Romo